AequilibraE/qaequilibrae/docs/source/index.rst

 Quick Tour
 ----------
-AequilibraE 0.6 for QGIS has brought substantial to the previous graphical interface, which might cause some confusion to old users.
+AequilibraE 0.6 for QGIS has brought substantial changes to the previous graphical interface, which might cause some confusion to old users.
 For a brief overview of the new interface, we have prepared a little video tour.